pentagram-lang/pentagram-ideas/syntax/packages-and-modules.md

 ## Prelude

 The standard Tacit prelude doesn't have any of its own definitions, it re-exports from other modules.
-For example, the `smap` method comes from `pkg.tacit-lang.collections.smap.smap`.
+For example, the `smap` method comes from `std-collections.smap` (as a method linked into the root package index).

 The prelude for a package can be configured.
 You can switch to any module, including a published "empty prelude" module.
 For example, you can also define your own prelude and re-export everything in the standard prelude plus your own extensions.